cloudflare/cloudflare-docs/content/ddos-protection/dns-protection/api/json-objects.md

 The `rate_sensitivity` and `burst_sensitivity` field values must be one of `low`, `medium`, or `high`.

-For more information on the rule settings, refer to [Available settings](/ddos-protection/dns-protection/settings/).
+For more information on the rule settings, refer to [Rule settings](/ddos-protection/dns-protection/rule-settings/).